isomerpages/govtech-stp/pages/FAQ.md

 title: Frequently Asked Questions
 permalink: /FAQ
 ---
-This page contains FAQs on the following matters related to travelling to Singapore:
+<b>This page contains FAQs on the following matters related to travelling to Singapore:</b>